buoto/pushme-server/README.md

 ## About
 This app was created during AGHacks2015 Hackathon, as a part of push.me project ([devpost.com/software/push-me](http://devpost.com/software/push-me)).
-To be usable it requires mobile app to obtain phone id and handle push messages, which was also created during hackathon, but isn't available at the moment.
+To be usable it requires mobile app to obtain phone id and handle push messages.
+Lastest build of app is available here: [LINK](http://przembot.neutrino.re/share/pushapp-minapi9.apk)

 Project also contained website which helps you to manage your api keys and devices in browser.
 See: [pushme.neutrino.re](http://pushme.neutrino.re/)